 4. Toggle the blue ‘Reviews’ button off.

 Once you have toggled the button, it will be the color gray, indicating that you’ve successfully turned off reviews.
 This action is saved automatically, so your customers won’t see or be able to post any reviews on your page moving forward.

 Turning off Facebook reviews is a big call to make that can have both positive and negative implications.
 Before making that decision, it's important to consider both how your business is faring as a whole and how your audience is perceiving you as a result.

-The public's perception of your business can be volatile, and there's a good chance you won't want to be bombarded with disgruntled customers venting frustrations before you have the chance to address them.
+The public's perception of your business can be volatile.
+There's a good chance you won't want to be bombarded with disgruntled customers venting frustrations before you have the chance to address them.

-As previously mentioned, you can't selectively delete reviews on Facebook — so long as they're not inappropriate, obscene, or flat-out false.
+You can't selectively delete reviews on Facebook.
+So long as they're not inappropriate, obscene, or flat-out false.
 And even if that's the case, that process can still take a while to see through.

 If your business is in a rough patch that you're working tirelessly to address, it might be in your best interest to turn off Facebook reviews until you're on the side of it.

 On another hand, there’s some positive reasons to keep them up even if they’re not the ratings you want, and it’s worth considering before you turn them off.

 Reviews — good or bad — provide a degree of legitimacy to your business.
 They let potential customers know that others engage with your company and imply that you care about customer feedback.